The Captain's Book Buying Guide

 Are My Books Worth a Lot of Money?

-The answer depends upon what the market is projected to do, but if there are fifty books in the market at .99, expecting a lot of money from a book buyer, is probably not going to happen.
+The answer depends upon what the market is projected to do, but if there are fifty books in the market at .99, expecting a lot of money from a book buyer, is probably not a feasible expectation.

 The Economics of Vintage Books that Have Been Digitized